Florennum/ConservationMode/README.md

-# WELCOME TO THE LEGACY BRANCH!(THE MANAGER LIKE SCHEME)
+# WELCOME TO THE MAIN BRANCH!(THE GENERAL COMMANDS LIKE SCHEME)
 FAQ:
 Q:Why is there a legacy branch?